-Expertise in using second-life batteries retired from electric vehicles for building energy storage
+Expertise in using second-life batteries retired from electric vehicles for building energy storage.

-Green Technology Laboratory UC Davis
+Green Technology Laboratory

-- Access to UC Davis McClellan Nuclear Research Center (MNRC) for in-situ neutron radiography (NR) of fuel cells and batteries - Equipped with fully automated fuel cell and battery test stations and various tools to perform in-situ NR imaging. - The lab has access to a machining center with high precision machining tools, including a CNC, welding machine, and EDM cutting system.
+- •Access to UC Davis McClellan Nuclear Research Center (MNRC) for in-situ neutron radiography (NR) of fuel cells and batteries - Equipped withfully automated fuel cells and battery test stations and various tools to perform in-situNR imaging - •The lab has access to a machining center with high precision machining tools, including a CNC, welding machine, and EDM cutting system

-- Green Technology Laboratory is equipped with various fuel cell, battery and energy storage test equipment along with cell design and fabrication capabilities - Primary test units are Bitrode battery/pack testers, multi-channel Arbin battery testers, high voltage bi-directional inverters, and environment chambers.
+- •Green Technology Laboratory is equipped with various fuel cell, battery and energy storage test equipment along with cell design and fabrication capabilities - •Primary testunitsare Bitrode battery/pack testers, multi-channel Arbin battery testers, high voltage bi-directionalinverters, and environment chambers.
 Test profiles (current and power) are PC-controlled and data can be sampled at rates from 10-100 Hz.
-The lab is able to supply and regulate bottled hydrogen and high pressure air for fuel cell testing.
+The lab is able to supply and regulate bottle hydrogen and high pressure air for fuel cell testing.
 Hydrogen detectors are installed in the lab.

-- Testing, evaluating and integrating high power, state-of-the-art energy storage including the latest battery and capacitor technology into hybrid systems for use by researchers and students. - State of the art battery management system (BMS) to maintain the safety and efficiency of battery pack. - Access to Robert Mondavi Institute (RMI) Microgrid with 220 kW solar PV and 300 kWh energy storage system using second life EV batteries.
+- •Testing, evaluating and integrating high power, state-of-the-artenergy storage including the latest battery and capacitor technology into hybrid systems for use by researchers and students. - •State of the art battery management system (BMS) to maintain the safety and efficiency of battery pack. - Access to Robert Mondavi Institute (RMI) Microgrid with 220kW solar PV and 300kWh energy storage system using secondlife EV batteries.

-Green Technology Laboratory UC Davis
+Green Technology Laboratory

-Technology Type Testing Capabilities Energy Storage Multichannel battery test station and various tools to test and assemble battery packs.
+Technology Type Technology Capabilities Energy Storage Multichannel battery test station and various tools to test and assemble battery packs.
 The lab has access to a machining center with high precision machining tools, including a CNC, welding machine, and EDM cutting system.
 The associated fuel cell laboratory is equipped with an automated fuel cell/battery test station and environment chamber, along with cell design and fabrication capabilities.
-Ability to test batteries, fuel cells, and ultra-capacitors.
-The primary test units in the lab are two Bitrode battery tester (50/100V, 400A), four multi-channel Arbin battery testers (10V-204V, 20A - 200A), four bi-directional Inverters (5-60 kW/110-600V; SMA, Ideal Power, Rhombus, Princeton Power), and three environment chambers with temperature and humidity control.
-Test profiles (current and power) are PC-controlled and data can be sampled at rates from 10-100 Hz.
+Ability to test batteries, fuel cells, and ultra-capacitators.
+Them primary test units in the lab are two Bitrode battery tester (50/100V, 400A), four multi-channel Arbin battery testers (10V-204V, 20A-200A), four bi-directional inverters (5-60 kW/II0-600V; SMA, Ideal Power, Rhombus, Princeton Power), and three environment chambers with temperature and humidity control.
+Test profiles (current and power) are PC-controlled and data can be sampled at rates from I0-I00 Hz.
 The lab is able to supply and regulate bottled hydrogen and high pressure air for fuel cell testing.
 Hydrogen detectors are installed in the lab.
 Numerous fuel cell, battery, and ultra-capacitor test projects have been conducted using custom LabView software.
 Testing, evaluating and integrating high power, state-of-the-art battery management system (BMS) and energy storage including the latest battery and capacitor technology into hybrid systems for use by researchers and students is also conducted in the lab.